scalefocus/virusafe-ios/README.md

 Contributors are expected to read through and familiarize themselves with the style guide as we're going to enforce it adding `swiftlint`.

+## Branching guide

+Contributors must work directly with their private forks on GitHub.
+It is expected that all contributions will be submitted via a feature branch originating from the appropriate up-to-date `develop` branch.
+Please check our [branching strategy](GIT-BRANCHING-STRATEGY.md)

 ## Using the REST API

 Swagger Documentation for the ViruSafe REST API is available at the [ViruSafe SwaggerHub](https://app.swaggerhub.com/apis-docs/ViruSafe/viru-safe_backend_rest_api/1.0.0).